 Boothill GraveyardTombstone

-Many tourists visit the Boothill Graveyard in Tombstone Arizona on a daily basis.
-Many tourists stop by the counter and ask the sales clerk in the gift shop questions like which part of the cemetery are the Earps buried in?
-Where is Ike Clanton and Johnny Ringo buried?
+Many tourists visit the Boothill Graveyard in Tombstone, Arizona on a daily basis.
+Many tourists stop by the counter and ask the sales clerk in the gift shop questions like, which part of the cemetery are the Earps buried in?
+Where are Ike Clanton and Johnny Ringo buried?
 The answer they hear from the clerk amazes them most of the time.
-None of the Earps are buried in Tombstone, neither is Ike Clanton or even John Ringo.
+None of the Earps are buried in Tombstone, nor are Ike Clanton or even John Ringo.

 Bird Cage TheaterTombstone